waleedo91/Django-Capstone-Q4/README.md

   User profile -- View games you have played, and games you have reviewed.
   Submit new review (signup required)
   Search wikipedia for game information to review (dynamic from user)

+IMPORTANT!!!!
+For static files to be used when ready to deploy.
+You must type in terminal python manage.py collectstatic and then you will be able to set DEBUG=False.